Guide

 10 min read

 Quick rundown: every Velprove plan, including Free, includes a browser login monitor that logs in like a real user, which is the check that catches a broken login page when a basic HTTP check still passes.
 The plans are Free at $0 per month, Starter at $19 per month, and Pro at $49 per month, with no credit card required for Free.
 The right plan is not a feature-grid question, it is a build question: what monitors and status page does your specific site actually need, and what is the lowest plan whose caps fit that build.
 This guide walks four real site shapes (a solo blog, a small WooCommerce or Shopify store, an early SaaS with a login and an API, and a solo freelancer with a handful of client sites), shows the exact build and the cap math for each, and names the trigger that moves you up a plan.
-If you are an agency with 25 or more client sites, an enterprise with SOC 2 procurement, or a bulk hosting reseller, Velprove is not the pick and we route you out honestly at the end.
+Agencies fit this too: Velprove Pro is a 10-client unit at $49 flat, and beyond 10 clients we build a custom plan around your specific client book.
+If you are an enterprise with SOC 2 procurement or a bulk hosting reseller, Velprove is not the pick and we route you out honestly at the end.

 Pick by what you would actually build, not by a feature grid